Chart 1 / drill-and-cone problem

 ▸What do grassroots football coaches focus on most?

-Across 14,824 coaching questions logged in FootballGPT, the most common topic is General Coaching at 33%.
-Technical drills also dominate practice generation — 87.9% for U6-U9, falling to 70.9% for adult football.
+Across 42,163 coaching questions logged in FootballGPT, the most common topic is General Coaching at 33%.
+Technical practices also dominate the generation mix — 76.1% for U6-U9, falling to 50.1% for adult football.

 see the chart →▸What practice types work best for U6, U7, U8, U9?

-In our data, 87.9% of practices coaches generate for U6-U9 are technical drills, only 7.2% are small-sided games.
+In our data, 76.1% of practices coaches generate for U6-U9 are technical, only 14.5% are small-sided games.
 Most coaching guidance for this age band recommends the reverse — game-based learning is how children actually internalise football.
 The data shows the gap between guidance and practice.

 see the chart →▸When do grassroots football coaches plan their training week?

-Tuesday and Monday evenings dominate.
-The peak hour is 8pm UTC.
+Monday and Tuesday dominate, with Monday the busiest day overall and a strong evening peak around 8pm UTC.
+The single hottest cell on the heatmap is Tuesday at 9am UTC.
 Sunday-night planning, despite the stereotype, is not the busiest slot.
 Coaches plan early in the week, not last-minute.

 see the chart →▸What age group is the most-coached in grassroots football?